|« Previous Article||Home||Next Article »|

 While Deoxys-S can avoid most OHKOs, it faces getting 2HKOed by the offensive powerhouses of the tier.
 When one needs a supporting Pokémon that can last the match, they turn to the single most bulky Pokémon in existence, Giratina.
 Between excellent 150/120/120 defensive stats and a helpful defensive typing, Giratina is able to run many different, equally effective sets.
 Popular sets include RestTalk with Dragon Tail, Shadow Tag Perish trap, and Prankster Whirlwind + Copycat.

 Giratina is not without fault, however.
 With a plethora of Pokémon inhabiting the 90-100 base Speed stat range, Giratina often finds itself getting outpaced.
 Prankster helps, but it limits the number of sets you can use and does not address Giratina's biggest weakness, Magic Coat.
 That being said, if you aren't careful, Giratina can start a chain reaction of Prankster Copycat calling Whirlwind, easily racking up hazard damage and skipping your turn at the same time.
 The chain can be broken with ExtremeSpeed or the +1 priority moves with Pokémon possessing a base Speed stat over 90, but you risk Giratina Sporing you and repeating the cycle again, meaning Magic Bounce and Magic Coat are the best answers to Prankster Giratina.
 Shadow Tag Giratina is also extremely dangerous at short notice, being able to effectively remove a Pokémon from the match between Perish Song, Protect, and its amazing bulk.
-Correct timing between the opponent's Protect and the player's set-up moves is the best way to handle Shadow Tag while still having utility outside of such a scenario.
+Correct timing between the opponent's Protect and the player's setup moves is the best way to handle Shadow Tag while still having utility outside of such a scenario.

 In the land where many Ubers aren't up to par one might wonder why Blissey would ever see use, but upon a closer look at Ditto's Dream World ability, Imposter, things become clear.

 In a nutshell, Blissey will gain all of your opponent's strengths in addition to its colossal base 255 HP stat.
 Because of this, Blissey is easily the most dangerous Pokémon in Balanced Hackmons.
-Blissey is the kind of Pokémon that can turn a 1-6 into a win if it gets in on a set-up user and wins the Speed tie.
+Blissey is the kind of Pokémon that can turn a 1-6 into a win if it gets in on a setup move user and wins the Speed tie.

 The most relevant part of Blissey that differs from person to person is its item, as its movepool and base stats (bar HP) are always those of the opponent.
-Primarily, Blissey is seen using Lum Berry to ward off Prankster Spore users or Choice Scarf to remove the Speed tie in make or break moments, such as against set-up sweepers or Baton Pass chains.
+Primarily, Blissey is seen using Lum Berry to ward off Prankster Spore users or Choice Scarf to remove the Speed tie in make-or-break moments, such as against set-up sweepers or Baton Pass chains.
 It should be worth nothing that Choice Scarf greatly inhibits your ability to sweep and gears Blissey towards a revenge killer role.
 With the game mechanics blocking Pokémon from using Imposter on a Pokémon that has already disguised itself with Imposter, there exists the possibility of a very rare occurrence in which Blissey's moveset does matter.
-Wish, hazards, and Final Gambit are popular choices for their ability to capitalize on an opponent's inability to OHKO Blissey, the main reason that one would leave untransformed Blissey in.
+Wish, entry hazards, and Final Gambit are popular choices for their ability to capitalize on an opponent's inability to OHKO Blissey, the main reason that one would leave untransformed Blissey in.

 While Blissey has all of your strengths, it also has all of your weaknesses, giving you all the tools you need to prepare for it.
 Successful teams can account for Blissey by being composed of a series of Pokémon that can all counter each other.
 For example, running Sturdy Shedinja gives you a failsafe option if Blissey manages to copy your Contrary user mid-sweep.
-Substitute and Illusion block Imposter and can be run in tandem with set-up sweepers and on Baton Pass teams.
+Substitute and Illusion block Imposter and can be run in tandem with setup sweepers and on Baton Pass teams.
 Finally, Pokémon-specific item boosts will not apply to Blissey, enabling Soul Dew Latios to take Blissey on one-on-one.

 Last but not least is Shedinja, an incredibly powerful Pokémon whose usage in Balanced Hackmons has recently dropped due to the numerous ways one can easily eliminate it and the amount of effort required to make it work.
 That being said, if one is willing to make the time and effort necessary to support Shedinja, they will most certainly get their money's worth out of it.